Tinubu’s Govt Explains Job Description of 7,000 Newly Recruited Forest Guards

 Legit.ng journalist Adekunle Dada has over 8 years of experience covering metro, government policy, and international issues

-The Office of the National Security Adviser (ONSA) has graduated and deployed over 7,000 newly recruited Forest Guards to tackle banditry in the country.
+FCT, Abuja - The Office of the National Security Adviser (ONSA) has announced the graduation and deployment of over 7,000 newly recruited Forest Guards to tackle banditry in the country.

 The Forest Guards graduated from seven frontline states to strengthen security and protect Nigeria’s forests from criminal exploitation.